Injured in a Box Truck Accident? We Can Help

-What is a Box Truck?
+What Is a Box Truck?

 A box truck, also known as a cube truck, cube van, or box van, is a commercial vehicle characterized by a large, rectangular cargo area.
 The cargo space is typically enclosed, resembling a large box, which sits on the chassis of the truck.